zmkfirmware/zmk/README.md

 ## TODO

-- Debouncing in the kscan driver itself?
-Only some GPIO drivers in Zephyr support it "natively"
 - Document boards/shields/keymaps usage.
 - Move most Kconfig setings to the board/keymap defconfigs and out of the toplevel `prj.conf` file.
 - Merge the Kscan GPIO driver upstream, or integrate it locally, to avoid use of Zephyr branch.
 - Display support, including displaying BLE SC auth numbers for "numeric comparison" mode if we have the screen.
 - Fix BT settings to work w/ Zephyr.
 Do we really need them?
 - Tests?
-- Update the kscan GPIO driver to use interrupts.
-  - Try disabling callbacks for the read pins temporarily when scanning, then re-enabling them.

 # Missing Features